gruppe-adler/grad_adminMessages/README.md

 ## Message view
 ![](https://i.imgur.com/72JWOoY.png)

-This is how it looks for the reciver of the message.
+This is how it looks for the receiver of the message.